RichardDooling/Entertainment_Law/Dealmaking/Dealmaking.md

 Two drafts incorporated those terms and the parties orally agreed to them.
 Skirball conceded that there were other points to be decided, but the parties had stated they would be handled according to the terms of the deal he for the other movie he had going at RKO.]

-# Consideration and Mutuality
+## Consideration and Mutuality
----

-As we know, "consideration" is anything of value promised to another when making a contract.
+"Consideration" is anything of value promised to another when making a contract.
 It can take the form of money, physical objects, services, promised actions, abstinence from a future action, and much more.

 Consideration fulfills at least two functions in entertainment law contracts: